openstack/requirements/doc/source/contributor/contributing.rst

 Communication
 =============
-We are on the #openstack-requirements channel on the Freenode IRC network.
+We are on the #openstack-requirements channel on the OFTC IRC network.

 Our meetings are currently Wednesdays at 2030 UTC.
 See the `official meeting <https://wiki.openstack.org/wiki/Meetings/Requirements>`_ for